Keto Diet Food List

 The ketogenic diet is a high fat, low carb diet that’s become increasingly popular for weight and fat loss.
 As we explain extensively in our keto diet mastery, the principle of the keto diet is to “eat fat to burn fat.”
 By heavily restricting carbs — your body’s primary fuel source — your body begins to burn your fat stores for fuel instead, which produces ketones.
 This state of elevated ketones in the bloodstream is called ketosis, hence ketogenic diet (1).

-In addition to weight loss and energy, the keto diet has been shown to improve skin health, cognitive function, memory, hormonal balance and even manage Type 2 diabetes (2)(3).
+In addition to weight loss and energy, the keto diet has been shown to support skin health, cognitive function, memory, and hormonal balance (2).
 Now, let’s dive into the keto diet nutrient ratios and the keto diet food list.

 How Much Fat Do You Need on the Keto Diet?

 On the keto diet, you’ll be eating a small amount of protein and very few carbs.
 That leaves the rest of your micronutrient consumption to fats — anywhere between 60-75%.

 There are four different types of keto diets you can follow.
 Each version is high fat and low carb but with different macronutrient ratios.

 For example, the Standard Ketogenic Diet (SKD) is the most popular version of the keto diet and the one we’re referring to throughout this article.
 The SKD recommends 75% fat, 20% protein and 5% carbs.